Olive Tree (religious movement): Origins

 Park Tae Son was born in Yup nam ri, Duk Chon, North Pyeongan province of present-day North Korea in 1915.
-He was raised as a Presbyterian in a poor family, that could only allow him to receive a primary school education.
-To improve his lot, he went to Japan, where he worked as a milkman and newsboy during the day and was able to complete Technical High School through evening courses.
+He was raised as Presbyterian in a poor family that could only allow him to receive a primary school education.
+To improve his life, he went to Japan where he worked as a milkman and newsboy during the day and was able to complete Technical High School through evening courses.
 According to American anthropologist Felix Moos, Park felt discriminated against in Japan as a Korean, which explains why he maintained a strong anti-Japanese orientation in later life.

-In 1944, Park returned to Korea, where he started attending a Presbyterian church near Namdaemun gate in Seoul and became a moderately successful businessperson by launching his own Korea Precision Machine Company.
-In 1954, he became an elder in the Presbyterian Church, and started conducting revival services.
+In 1944, Park returned to Korea where he started attending a Presbyterian church near Namdaemun gate in Seoul and became a moderately successful businessperson by launching his own Korea Precision Machine Company.
+In 1954, he became an elder in the Presbyterian Church and started conducting revival services.
 In 1955, he was one of the main preachers at a large Presbyterian revival meeting organized at Namsan Mountain near Seoul.
 There, he claimed to have instantaneously healed a man who had been a cripple for thirty years.

 The incident converted Park into a nationally well-known preacher, and in April 1955 he formed the Jesus Christ Congregation Revival Association of Korea (한국예수교전도관부흥협회), originally as part of the Presbyterian Church.
-The latter saw it as a potentially schismatic organization, and was suspicious of Park’s claim of supernatural powers and messianic status.
-Park was tried for heresy, and expelled from the Presbyterian Church in 1956.
+The latter saw it as a potentially schismatic organization and was suspicious of Park’s claim of supernatural powers and messianic status.
+Park was tried for heresy and expelled from the Presbyterian Church in 1956.

 No longer a Presbyterian, Park started his own church.
 He gathered thousands eager to be healed through a ritual he called anch’al (laying on of hands), a sort of strong massage supposed to transmit divine energy from Park to the infirm.
 Even the water with which Park’s feet had been washed was drunk by his devotees for healing and spiritual purposes.